jimahlstrom/HL2IOBoard/README.md

 ### RF Receive Input

 The mode control 0, 1 or 2 is a user setting.
 There needs to be an option to set this.
+Quisk has this option.

 ### Fan Control

 The fan speed control can be an internal calculation based on temperature, as is currently the case for the fan control in the HL2 gateware.
 I don't see the need for a user option for this.
+Quisk does not implement the fan.

 **Further documentation is coming, stay tuned.
 Please provide feedback, especially if you see a problem.**